What it covers

 filter(office_level == "State") %>%

-select(office_title, candidate, party, votes, vote_pct, winner)Output columns
+select(office, candidate, party, votes, vote_pct, winner)Output columns

 $state (when level = "all" or